Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 ## Opening a Session in Response to a Typed Character ('.', '<', etc.)

 Completion lists are often opened in response to a typed character by the end user.
-For instance, in C# or VB, pressing the `.` (dot) character generally opens a completion list for the object represented by the text before the dot.
+For instance, in C# or VB, typing the `.` character generally opens a completion list for the object represented by the text before the dot.
 In HTML a `<` character displays a completion list for available tags.
 Some languages also automatically show a completion list when a letter is typed that starts a new word.

 ### Watching Typed Characters

 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[DocumentTextChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.DocumentTextChanged) event is the best place to watch for specific characters being typed.
-Its event args, [EditorSnapshotChangedEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorSnapshotChangedEventArgs), has a special helper property called [TypedText](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorSnapshotChangedEventArgs.TypedText) that is normally a null value but is filled in only when the text change is [TextChangeTypes](xref:ActiproSoftware.Text.TextChangeTypes).[Typing](xref:ActiproSoftware.Text.TextChangeTypes.Typing), and the change is not an undo/redo.
+Its event arguments, [EditorSnapshotChangedEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorSnapshotChangedEventArgs), has a special helper property called [TypedText](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorSnapshotChangedEventArgs.TypedText) that is normally a `null` value but is filled in only when the text change is [TextChangeTypes](xref:ActiproSoftware.Text.TextChangeTypes).[Typing](xref:ActiproSoftware.Text.TextChangeTypes.Typing), and the change is not an undo/redo.

-If your app allows two or more SyntaxEditor controls to operate on the same document, then all of the samples below should be wrapped with a check to ensure that the view in which the text change occurred is the same editor's view in which the completion session will be requested:
+If your app allows two or more `SyntaxEditor` controls to operate on the same document, then all of the samples below should be wrapped with a check to ensure that the view in which the text change occurred is the same editor's view in which the completion session will be requested:

 ```csharp
 if (e.TextChange.Source == editor.ActiveView) {